ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-reach-record-growth-throughout-pandemic.md

       quote: The company has seen continuous growth year on year, but the start of 2020 proved the most challenging due to the pandemic.
-We have been fortunate that many companies have required UK manufacture rather than overseas during the past 12 months which has given us the opportunity to win news contracts which will hopefully remain in the UK indefinitely.
+We have been fortunate that many companies have required UK manufacture rather than overseas during the past 12 months, giving us the opportunity to win news contracts.
 We have taken the opportunity of this growth to invest in our people and machinery and I am absolutely delighted to see us finish the year with a record 20% growth and £5million turnover.
 The whole team have worked brilliantly throughout the pandemic and really pulled together to support the company through it's busiest and demanding time ever.
 We now have a very exciting year ahead with the goal to grow by another 20% and reach a record £6million turnover by April 2022.
 seo:
   title: ASL reach record growth throughout pandemic
   description: Assembly Solutions celebrate after reaching record growth in sales